deanishe/i-sheet-you-not/doc/index.rst

 Feedback, questions, bugs, feature requests
 ===========================================

-If you have feedback or questions regarding I Sheet You Not, please post them in the `Alfred forum thread`_.
+If you have feedback or questions regarding *I Sheet You Not*, please post them in the `Alfred forum thread`_.

 If you have a bug report or feature request, please create a new